 “I have,” the old man answered, “but you will possess only one child.
 He will be a handsome, lovable boy, yet you will not be able to keep him long.”

 “Hush, father’s pet,” said the emperor, “I will give you this or that kingdom.
 Hush, my son, I will give you this or that princess for your wife.”
-At last, when he saw the child would not stop, he added: “Hush, my boy, I will give you youth without age and life without death.”
+At last, when he saw the child would not stop yelling he added – his mouth mostly spoke without him, he will later remember – “Hush, my boy, I will give you youth without age and life without death.”

 The older the boy grew, the more thoughtful and reflective he became, handsome too.
-He went to the schools and the philosophers and gained every kind of learning, so that the emperor died of joy and came to life again.
-The whole realm was proud of having a prince so wise and learned, a second King Solomon.
+He went to the schools and the philosophers and gained every kind of learning, so that the emperor died of joy and came to life again with pride.
+The whole realm was proud of having a prince so wise and learned, so handsome and kind, a second King Solomon.

-Then one day, when the lad had just reached his fifteenth year and the emperor sat at a banquet with the nobles and grandees of the country, the handsome prince rose, saying: “Father, the time has come, you must now give me what you promised at my birth!”
+Then one day, when the lad had just reached his fifteenth year and the emperor sat at a banquet with the nobles and grandees of the country, the handsome prince rose, saying: “Father, the time has come.
+You must now give me that what you promised at my birth!”

-When the emperor heard this he grew very sorrowful and answered: “Why, my son, how can I give you an impossible thing?
+When the emperor heard this he grew very sorrowful, even dropped his spoon, and answered with a dry mouth: “Why, my son, how can I give you an impossible thing as such?
 If I promised it to you then, it was only to hush you.”

-The young hero went to the imperial stables, where the finest steeds in the whole realm were standing, to choose one of them; but when he laid his hand on the horse’s tail he knocked it down, and so they all fell, one after another.
+The young hero (as people saw him now) went to the imperial stables where the finest steeds in the whole realm were standing, to choose one of them.
+But when he laid his hand on the horse’s tail and pulled, to test for strength and stamina, he knocked it down and so they all fell, one after another.
 At last, just as he was going out, he let his eyes wander around the stables once more and saw in one corner a sick, weak horse, covered with sores.
-He went up to it, and when he grasped it by the tail, the animal turned its head, saying:
+He went up to it, and when he grasped it by the tail the animal turned its head, saying:

 “What do you command, my master?
 I thank God that He has permitted a hero’s hand to touch me once more.”